Skip to Content

 Calathea Musaica: Ultimate Care Guide, Tips & FAQ

-The Calathea musaica is known by several alternate names in the plant industry, such as the bella Calathea and the network Calathea, attributed to its intricate foliage design.
+Various names are used to refer to the Calathea musaica in the plant industry, such as the bella Calathea and the network Calathea, due to its elaborate foliage design.

 When well cared for, this plant’s glossy, bright leaves reward owners with a stunning yellow and green labyrinth pattern.